Toroidal compactifications of integral models of Shimura varieties of Hodge type

-We construct smooth projective toroidal compactifications for the integral canonical models of Shimura varieties of Hodge type constructed by Kisin and Vasiu at primes where the level is hyperspecial.
-This construction is a consequence of the main result of the paper, which shows, without any unramifiedness conditions on the Shimura datum, that the Zariski closure of a Shimura sub-variety of Hodge type in a Chai-Faltings compactification always intersects the boundary in a relative Cartier divisor.
-This result also provides a new proof of Y. Morita's conjecture on the everywhere good reduction of abelian varieties (over number fields) whose Mumford-Tate group is anisotropic modulo center.
-We also construct integral models of the minimal (Satake-Baily-Borel) compactification for Shimura varieties of Hodge type.
+\abstractin{english} We construct toroidal compactifications for integral models of Shimura varieties of Hodge type.
+We also construct integral models of the minimal (Satake-Baily-Borel) compactification.
+Our results essentially reduce the problem to understanding the integral models themselves.
+As such, they cover all previously known cases of PEL type.
+At primes where the level is hyperspecial, we show that our compactifications are canonical in a precise sense.
+We also provide a new proof of Y. Morita's conjecture on the everywhere good reduction of abelian varieties whose Mumford-Tate group is anisotropic modulo center.
+Along the way, we demonstrate an interesting rationality property of Hodge cycles on abelian varieties with respect to \emph{p}-adic analytic uniformizations. \end{abstracts}